NawarAli1912/eshop.api/README.md

 To run eshop, you'll need .NET 7, docker, and sql-server installed on your system.
 Follow these steps to get started:

 1. Clone the repository.
-2. run the docker-compose file to set up the elastic search.
+2. Run the docker-compose file to set up the elastic search.
 3. Modify the `appsettings.json` file to configure the database.
 4. Build and run the application.